Kwiebs/Forpetswithlove/exampleSite/content/english/blog/why-cats-scratch-furniture-stop-it.md

 Scratching can be a way for cats to relieve stress, anxiety, or excitement.
 You might notice your cat scratches more when you come home, after a nap, or when they're feeling playful.
 It's an emotional outlet, not a destructive act.

-## Why Your Furniture?
-(The Appeal Explained)
+## Why your furniture? (the appeal explained)

 Your cat chooses your furniture over their scratching post for several reasons:

-- **Texture:** Fabric and leather provide the perfect resistance for claw removal
+- Texture: Fabric and leather provide the perfect resistance for claw removal
-- **Height:** Sofas and chairs are often at the ideal height for a good stretch
+- Height: Sofas and chairs are often at the ideal height for a good stretch
-- **Location:** Furniture is usually in high-traffic areas where your cat wants to mark their presence
+- Location: Furniture is usually in high-traffic areas where your cat wants to mark their presence
-- **Scent:** Your furniture already smells like you, making it an appealing target for scent marking
+- Scent: Your furniture already smells like you, making it an appealing target for scent marking

-## How to Stop Cat Scratching Furniture: Proven Strategies
+## How to stop cat scratching furniture: proven strategies

 ### 1. Provide Better Alternatives (The #1 Solution)

 The most effective way to stop furniture scratching is to give your cat something BETTER to scratch on.

 **What Makes a Good Scratching Surface?**
-- **Stability:** It shouldn't wobble or tip over
+- Stability: It shouldn't wobble or tip over
-- **Height:** Tall enough for a full-body stretch (at least 32 inches)
+- Height: Tall enough for a full-body stretch (at least 32 inches)
-- **Texture:** Sisal rope, corrugated cardboard, or rough wood
+- Texture: Sisal rope, corrugated cardboard, or rough wood
-- **Placement:** Near the furniture they're currently scratching
+- Placement: Near the furniture they're currently scratching

 **Recommended Products:**
 - [SmartCat The Ultimate Scratching Post](https://www.amazon.com/dp/B0006N9I5M?tag=forpetswith07-20) - Tall, stable, sisal-wrapped